atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 - Only one annotation of this format can have a `ROLE=controller`.
 - The `controller` role should have a priority of `10000`.
 Other role or empty role cannot have a value of `10000`.
+- Priorities in the `9900-10100` interval should be reserved for the sibling and descendant domains of the controller role.
+This means that `EVACUATOR_CLASS=replicaset.apps.k8s.io` with a `ROLE=controller` has a parent domain `apps.k8s.io` and any domain with that parent is allowed in this interval.
+For example `deployment.apps.k8s.io` or `customfeature.replicaset.apps.k8s.io`.
+  This can be used by a controller that has its logic split between multiple components (e.g. ReplicaSet + Deployment), and it ensures that 3rd party controllers cannot inject their behavior in between a single vendor's predefined steps.
+And if there is a need to inject behavior, the priority should be increased above `10100` or below `9900` for such an evacuator class.
+If `ROLE=controller` is not set, the range `9900-10100` cannot be used.
 - The number of these annotations is limited to 100.
-1 slot is always reserved for the `ROLE=controller`.
+30 slots are always reserved for the `ROLE=controller` and other evacuators with the same parent domain (interval `9900-10100`).
+70 slots are reserved for the rest of the general evacuators outside this interval.
 If there is a need for a larger number of evacuators, the current use case should be re-evaluated.
-Limiting the number of evacuators ensures that the eviction cannot be blocked indefinitely by setting abnormally large number of these annotations on a pod.
+Limiting the number of evacuators ensures that the eviction cannot be blocked indefinitely by setting an abnormally large number of these annotations on a pod.
+- To prevent misuse, we will maintain a list of allowed `*.k8s.io` evacuator classes.
+And reject any classes outside the main Kubernetes project on admission.
+- Annotations with duplicate priorities are not allowed in the `9900-10100` interval, but are allowed outside of this interval.

 #### Immutability of Evacuation Spec Fields